Like anything in life, it takes years of practice to be ‘good at travelling’.

 It will save you hundreds of dollars and time trying to find water as you go, not to mention you’re doing your bit to help reduce plastic and be a more responsible traveller.

-Nowadays, we take it for granted to always be connected to the internet.
-Many of us have data included as part of our phone contract plans in our home countries.
+Nowadays, we take it for granted that we are always connected to the internet.
+Many of us have data included in our phone contract plans in our home countries.

-Unless your phone plan has free international roaming (highly unlikely), as soon as you turn your phone on in a new country, you’re going to start unknowingly paying for data roaming fees.
+Unless your phone plan has free international roaming (highly unlikely), you will start unknowingly paying for data roaming fees as soon as you turn your phone on in a new country.
 If this has ever happened to you before, it sucks.

 These fees rack up very quickly and can be very high.